 Pooling water on your asphalt could mean the top layer is uneven.
-When this occurs, it may indicate a larger problem with the sub-base, and without proper attention, an uneven area could easily turn into a pothole.
+When this occurs, it may indicate a more significant problem with the sub-base, and without proper attention, an uneven area could quickly turn into a pothole.
 The correction may be as simple as patching the dipped section to make a level surface, or if the pooling water is really bad a drain might have to be installed.

-Another solution to standing water on your parking lot of driveway is porous asphalt, which is designed to allow water to run through the asphalt and sub-base back into the ground where it belongs.
+Another solution to standing water on your parking lot or driveway is porous asphalt, which is designed to allow water to run through the asphalt and sub-base back into the ground where it belongs.
 Porous asphalt is relatively new and has a lot of benefits worth looking into.
 Replacing the pavement of your parking lot with porous asphalt is something that might be worth considering in the future.